jpatrick37/SSE-Group-14/README.md

   a.
 A browser window will open (if not, access it through your browser at [http://localhost:3000](http://localhost:3000/)) at the admin login page, you can login using:\
     &nbsp;&nbsp;&nbsp;&nbsp;i.
 Email: [admin@admin.com](mailto:admin@admin.com)\
     &nbsp;&nbsp;&nbsp;&nbsp;ii.
 Password: admin123\
   b.
-For voting system, use
+For voting system, use:\
     &nbsp;&nbsp;&nbsp;&nbsp;i.
 Email: [test@test.com](mailto:test@test.com)\
     &nbsp;&nbsp;&nbsp;&nbsp;ii.
 Password: test123